We will track here amendments to this resource that reflect changes in law and practice.

 The FCA Handbook defines an investment trust as a company listed in the UK or another EEA state that is approved by HMRC, or would qualify for such approval if resident and listed in the UK.
 Essentially, an investment trust is a company formed for the purposes of investing in other companies.
 They are closed-ended funds and do not constitute CISs.

-For more information about investment trusts, see the following resources:
+For more information about investment trusts, see:

-For more information about limited partnerships, see the following resources:
+For more information about limited partnerships, see:

 Unauthorised unit trusts